ccorcos/meteor-reactive-css/README.md

 Cons

-- Browsers cannot you CSS stylesheets.
+- Browsers cannot cache your CSS stylesheets.
 - `Tracker.autorun` everywhere, but wait, you don't have to use it.

 I think its worth it.
 I hate "battling the framework" when it comes to CSS.